MustafaTaha09/QuizApp/README.md

 ## Introduction
 - A back-end Quiz Application that allows you to create a quiz contained of random questions and submit your answers accordingly.
 - Develop using Java, the spring framework and MySQL database.
-- Validation through every API request was implemented using Response Entity to handle HTTP requests effeciently
+- Validation through every API request was implemented using Response Entity to handle HTTP requests effeciently.
 - Project is still in early stages of development.

 ## Features
 The app allows you to do the following:
 - Perform all CRUD operations on all questions
 - Create a quiz based on difficulty level
 - Create a quiz picking random limited number from the DB
 - Submit User answers
 - Calculate & Display the score based on user's answers
-- Validation on every RESTful API request using Response Entity.
+- Validation on every RESTful API request using Response Entity

 ## Backend
 Used Java and Spring Boot for building the back-end server using the following: